zmanna/Battleship/README.md

-This is Aryamann Zutshi Group Project Repository for Battleships
+Aryamann Zutshi
+John Mosely
+Paul Dykes
+Will Battey
+Spencer Addis

 Overall documentation of thought process through development can be located in 'documentation.txt'